Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: RESULTS AND DISCUSSION

 We consider the percolation of overlapping sticks having both orientations (rectangles with $k_1 = 1$ or $k_2 = 1$ in our notation) here.
 The problem has been considered earlier in \cite{mecke}.
 To study the percolation as we vary the relative fraction of sticks having horizontal and vertical orientations, we can define the parameter \cite{tarasevich1}

 where $n_v$ and $n_h$ represent the fraction of sticks that are vertically and horizontally oriented, respectively (See Fig.~\ref{figure8b}).
-Thus $s=1$ corresponds to the fully aligned case, and $s=0$ corresponds to the isotropic case where the average fraction of sticks that are vertically and horizontally oriented is equal.
-The values of the percolation threshold obtained for a few different values of the parameter $s$ are given in Table.~\ref{table4}.
+Thus, $s=1$ corresponds to the fully aligned case, and $s=0$ corresponds to the isotropic case where the average fraction of sticks that are vertically and horizontally oriented is equal.
+The $s=0$ case has been considered earlier in~\cite{mecke}.
+The values of the percolation threshold obtained for a few different values of the parameter $s$ are given in Table~\ref{table4} along with the earlier results for $s=0$ case.
 We can see that the percolation threshold increases with an increase in the degree of alignment, which is also seen in earlier results for non-overlapping sticks \cite{tarasevich1}.

+We can derive an $s-$ dependent expression for the excluded area as well as $\phi_c$ for overlapping rectangles of mixed orientations on a square lattice.
+Details of the derivation and results are given in Appendix B. The results confirm that the interesting behavior observed for the thresholds for fully aligned rectangles is unique, and we don't expect it for values of $s$ different from 1 (fully aligned case).
+For $s<1$, for large $k_1$, the percolation threshold is found to be a monotonically decreasing function of $k_1$.
+Theoretical values obtained from the $s-$ dependent expression for $\phi_c$ in Appendix B is also given in Table \ref{table4} for comparison.
+Even with the low values of length considered, the deviation from simulation results is typically a few percentage, with the best accuracy seen for the fully aligned case ($s=1$) where the deviation is typically less than 1\%.